 The goal of the course is to prepare students to engage effectively as lawyers and policy makers in the developing field of climate law and policy at all governance levels.
 That includes some instruction in the science and socioeconomic consequences of climate change.

-SPEA-R 513 Wildlife Law (3 cr.)
+- SPEA-R 513 Wildlife Law (3 cr.)
 Topics include the relationship between real property and wildlife, sovereignty and federalism issues, the Endangered Species Act, and other federal programs.
 The class also discusses the public policy, ethical, scientific, and economic issues associated with environmental decision-making.
-Focus is on U.S. law/policy.

-SPEA-R 515 Renewable and Nuclear Energy (3 cr.)
-Graduate course on the technologies and policies associated with renewable and nuclear energy sources.
+Focus is on U.S. law/policy. - SPEA-R 515 Renewable and Nuclear Energy (3 cr.)
+Graduate course on the technologies and policies associated with renewable and nuclear energy sources. - SPEA-R 516 Sustainable Agriculture and Environmental Governance (3 cr.)
+This course explores sustainable agriculture by examining the environmental problems that result from agricultural intensification worldwide.
+The course addresses the strengths and weaknesses of voluntary, regulatory, and collaborative governance strategies and interventions to mitigate the problems of water quality degradation, greenhouse gas emissions, and biodiversity loss.